lalchan123/mediusware-coding-test/README.md

-# mediusware-coding-test follow the intruction for project run
+# mediusware-coding-test follow the intruction for the project run

 ## download the project and extract the project
 ## Enter the django-coding-test folder and open the project in vs code